 - One visa photo

 - 1,900 Thai Baht

-If you arrived on either a Non-Immigrant visa or completed both your 60 days of validity, plus your 30 day extension, then you need to organise a trip to a neighbouring country to obtain a brand new visa or activate your multiple entry tourist visa.
-If your visa is expiring soon then you will need to do a “visa Run”, which is a term used to actually obtain a new visa at a Thai Royal Embassy or consulate.
-If you arrived on a Multiple Tourist visa, then you simply have to do a “border run (or hop)”, which is a term used when you simply step across the border and return to Thailand to activating the second part of your visa.
+If you arrived on either a visa on arrival or completed your allocated amount of days of validity, plus your 30-day extension, then you need to organize a trip to a neighboring country to obtain a brand new visa or activate your multiple entry tourist visa.
+If your visa is expiring soon then you will need to do a “Visa Run”, which is a term used to actually obtain a new visa at a Thai Royal Embassy or consulate.
+If you arrived on a Multiple Entry Tourist visa, then you simply have to do a “border run (or hop)”, which is a term used when you simply step across the border and return to Thailand to activating the second part of your visa.

 If you are a degree holder, your employer has most likely given you a Non-immigrant Employment sponsorship package to take to the Royal Thai embassy to obtain your non-Immigrant “B” visa.
 If you are a non-degree holder, your employer has most likely given you a Non-immigrant Employment sponsorship package to take to the Royal Thai embassy to obtain your non-Immigrant “O” visa.

-If your employer has not been able to secure you a non-immigrant sponsorship package for you, then you will obtain a new tourist visa to give you another 90 days (60 +30) to give them more time to process the documents.
-You may also want to contact us about the possibility to obtain both a non-immigrant visa and work permit through our foundation as you can only do so many tourist visas from a single Royal Thai Embassy.
+If your employer has not been able to secure you a non-immigrant sponsorship package for you, then you will need to obtain a new tourist visa to give them more time to process the documents.
+You may also want to contact a visa supplier about the possibility to obtain both a non-immigrant visa and work permit through a foundation as you can only do so many tourist visas through the Royal Thai Embassy.
 If you have exceeded the limit of tourist visas from a single Royal Thai Embassy, then they will give you a letter that basically says come back with a plan as they would like you to be on the appropriate visa for your purpose in Thailand.

 The Work Permit Process: